Maroulas, Kythnos: Burial structures

 At Maroulas there is a diversity of burial structures, judging from those that have been discovered.
 The existence of secondary graves is mentioned, which refer to burial practices of the Natufian phase, while the placement of the stone over the body is reminiscent of respective examples from Ain Mallaha and El Wad.
-The burials at Maroulas are part of a limited number of burials of the Mesolithic period in Greece, since burial practices have only been observed in caves at Frachthi in Argolida and at Theopetra in Trikala.
+The burials at Maroulas are part of a limited number of burials of the Mesolithic period in Greece, since burial practices have only been observed in caves at Franchthi in Argolida and at Theopetra in Trikala.